FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/visionportal_previews/visionportal-previews.rst

    LiveView demonstrating multiple camera support

-The FTC apps offer a camera preview on both devices:
+The Driver Station and Robot Controller apps offer a camera preview on both devices:

 -  **LiveView** on Robot Controller (RC) device – RC phone or Control Hub (see below)